 Language for Survival

-Further, rising anti-refugee sentiment is becoming a major problem in Turkey (see here and here), one that won't be addressed unless people interact with one another.
-We see this as one of many ways to help communities build trust and understanding.
+We match Syrian students with vetted Turkish tutors, who meet once a week over Skype to practice the Turkish language.
+Paper Airplanes’ approach is through instruction tailored to each student.
+Although the Turkish government also provides free Turkish lessons, many centers are overcrowded or inaccessible for those not living in major cities.
+Further, rising anti-refugee sentiment is becoming a major problem in Turkey (see here and here), one that will fester unless people interact with one another to clear misconceptions.
+We view Turkish language training as one of many ways to help communities build trust and understanding.